agrbin/snapscale-article/README.md

 As negative examples were not a minority of my training set, I ultimately gave up on OpenCV and started looking into ML models.
 My next step was to use SVHN (Street View House Numbers) dataset, but I'll skip the details there..
 Long story short is that SVHN numbers are very different from the display numbers.
 Finally, I decided to train a custom model using the training set I collected.

-Spoiler alert - all images from above examples were correctly classified with Tensorflow Object Detection.
+Spoiler alert - all images from the above examples were correctly classified with Tensorflow Object Detection explained below.

 ### Iterations with custom-trained object detection